 Well, Its pretty simple!
 Today 75% of users are having Bluetooth enabled smartphones, and a recent Forrester’s report claims that 40-50% of the users are comfortable sharing their location for getting product offers or discounts.
 Now, these beacons work with BLE (Bluetooth Low Energy) technology and enable real-time geo-location-based personalized interactions.
 Now to support these statements, I will like to share a few examples, which can give you more insights.

-I was attending a conference where the organizers had distributed their conference specific customized app.
-Being the user of the app, at first instance it was a simple app to me which delivers information about conference and topics which were going to be discussed at the event.
-But as soon as I reached there, I got a personalized welcome message, showing me directions to find the exact room where conference was going to be held.
+I was attending a conference where the organizers had distributed their conference-specific customized app.
+Being the user of the app, at first instance, it was a simple app to me which delivers information about conference and topics which were going to be discussed at the event.
+But as soon as I reached there, I got a personalized welcome message, showing me directions to find the exact room where the conference was going to be held.
 During the lunch hours, my phone started showing me the menu of the food items being served, and could even direct me to get it.
 And while we were walking out of premises when the conference was over, beep beep…! “book a cab now and get 10% off.” – I received an offer from Uber.

 Don’t miss your favorite product !!!, You have a customer who is fond of black chocolates.
 He is visiting your store today, and you have some new collection of black chocolates or you have his favorite black chocolates based on his buying pattern.
 Beacons will show him a message that not to miss your favorite chocolates today.

 Cross-Sell: You can provide different offers to do cross-sell in particular areas of the store.
 For example if a customer is buying baby food items then you give them discounts to buy baby care products and get discount of 5% on that.

 Up-sell: Your customer is buying some Meat, and if in the same aisle there is some high priced meet with better quality then you can show them offer if they are interested to buy something even better.